Stratifying modular representations of finite groups: Finite groups

 Assume that $pk\otimes_k X$ is non-zero; equivalently, that it is not acyclic, by the preceding claim.
 Observe that for each subgroup $H\le G$ the restriction functor $(-)\da_H$ sends semi-projectives to semi-projectives.
 Therefore $(pk\otimes_k X)\da_H$, and hence $X\da_{H}$, is non-zero.

 Now assume that $tk\otimes_k X$ is non-zero.
-Chouinard's theorem \cite{Chouinard:1976a} applies, because one can identify the subcategory of acyclic complexes in $\KInj{kG}$ with $\StMod(kG)$.
-This yields an elementary abelian subgroup $E\leq G$ such that $(tk\otimes_k X)\da_E$, and hence also $X\da_E$, is non-zero. \end{proof}
+Chouinard's theorem \cite{Chouinard:1976a} applies, because one can identify the subcategory of acyclic complexes in $\KInj{kG}$ with $\StMod(kG)$, and this identification is compatible with restrictions.
+This yields an elementary abelian subgroup $E\leq G$ with $(tk\otimes_k X)\da_E$, and hence also $X\da_E$, non-zero. \end{proof}

 The following result is a culmination of the development in \S\S4--9.
 Its applications are deferred to ensuing sections.

 \begin{theorem} Let $G$ be a finite group.
 The triangulated category $\KInj{kG}$ is stratified by the canonical action of the cohomology algebra $H^{*}(G,k)$. \end{theorem}